mozilla/ActiveData-ETL/docs/CodeCoverage TUID.md

 ## Action

-Integrate the [proof-of-concept TUID mapper was built by a UCOSP student](https://github.com/brockajones/TID). into the [ActiveData-ETL pipeline](https://github.com/klahnakoski/ActiveData-ETL) so that every coverage line is also marked with a TUID.
+Integrate the [proof-of-concept TUID mapper](https://github.com/brockajones/TID). into the [ActiveData-ETL pipeline](https://github.com/klahnakoski/ActiveData-ETL) so that every coverage line is also marked with a TUID.
 The majority of the work will be dealing with the scale of our coverage; ensuring the mapping is fast enough that coverage data arrives in a timely manner.

-There is a need to explore what clients need to use the TUID markup, and making a prototype that demonstrates one or more solutions listed.
+## Measurable Result

+Like any refactoring, TUID annotation enables solutions rather than providing solutions directly.
+To prove that the TUID are in the database, and useful.
+We will build a prototype UI that will report "aggregate coverage": Coverage aggregated from the past N coverage runs.
+The coverage differences between aggregate coverage runs will be smaller than the coverage differences we see between individual coverage runs.
+This will be proof that we solved the **Coverage is variable** problem.

 ## Excluded

 This project involves adding TUID annotations to code coverage records in ActiveData; all existing columns remain unchanged.
 As a consequence, nothing using the current coverage will break.
-No frontend code that uses TUIDs is planned for this project.
+Aside from the prototype, no front-end code is planned for this project.